computational-medicine/BMED360-2021/Lab4-perfusion-MRI/README.md

 > `conda activate qp`<br>
 > `pip install quantiphyse`<br>

 This installs the basic Quantiphyse app.
-To install plugins use pip, for example this is to install all current plugins:
+To install plugins use `pip` (in the `qp` conda environment), for example this is to install all current plugins:

 > `pip install quantiphyse-cest quantiphyse-asl quantiphyse-qbold quantiphyse-dce quantiphyse-dsc quantiphyse-t1 quantiphyse-fsl quantiphyse-sv quantiphyse-perfsim`